anthonywebb/homebridge-cbus/README.md

 Once installed, update your Homebridge's `config.json`.

-NOTE: you will need a C-Bus [C-Gate server](http://www2.clipsal.com/cis/technical/downloads/c-gate) on your network.
+N.B. you will need a C-Bus [C-Gate server](http://www2.clipsal.com/cis/technical/downloads/c-gate) on your network.
 This is a cross platform Java application which runs on most platforms.

 ## Configuration